News

 • The vehicle must have three or more wheels.

-• It must use the basic Victor brand metal pedal mouse trap made from wood and metal (no plastic).
+• Mousetrap must be the basic Victor brand metal pedal made from wood and metal (no plastic).
 They can be found at Canadian Tire (item number #059-3608-0 for a pack of two) and elsewhere.

 • The mousetrap must be attached to the car and not simply used as a launching device.

-• You may not add additional springs, elastics, etc. for power.
+• You may not add additional springs, elastics, or spring-loaded gears, etc. for power.
+Any extension arms must be rigid enough to not store potential energy.

 • The mousetrap must be removeable/replaceable.